philschmid/model-recommender/README.md

 # Hugging Face TGI Recommender

 Hugging Face recommender is a utility package to estimate and get helpful information for deploying and training hugging face models.
+The package includes:

+* `recommender`: python library to estimate the required resources for a given respecting mode memory, kv-cache and generation.
+* `api`: FastAPI app to expose the recommender as a REST API.
+* `gradio`: Gradio app to expose the recommender as a web app.
+* `notebooks`: Jupyter notebooks to test and experiment with the recommender, used for our partners, e.g. AWS, Cloudflare, etc.
+* `tests`: Unit tests for the recommender, not much here.

 # API